Effects of pH on redox reactions

 What are the effects of pH on redox reactions?

-pH affects the strength of an oxidising agent, for example, the oxidising strength of potassium manganate (VII), as measured by its standard electrode potential, is as follows:
+pH affects the strength of an oxidising agent.
+For example, the oxidising strength of potassium manganate (VII), as measured by its standard electrode potential, is as follows:

 Acidic medium